 We are proud to be co-leaders of the Washington Recreate Responsibly Coalition.

-The Recreate Responsibility Coalition (RRC) was born from unique circumstances and needs.
-Since the beginning of the pandemic, the coalition has developed and shared guidelines and messaging to ensure people have safe and successful outdoor adventures while caring for the places we recreate.
+The Recreate Responsibility Coalition (RRC) was born from unique circumstances and needs during the COVID-19 pandemic.
+Since then, the coalition has developed and shared guidelines and messaging to ensure people have safe and successful outdoor adventures while caring for the places we recreate.
 The coalition also seeks ways to dismantle barriers to accessing the outdoors while increasing inclusivity and equity for those who find fellowship with nature.

 How to #RecreateResponsibly in the Mountains to Sound Greenway National Heritage Area